ericliuu/fntzy-nba-ranker/README.md

   layout automatically.
 - **No color** → `--no-color`, or set `NO_COLOR=1`; winners are marked with `*` instead.
+- **The placement animation is too slow** → any keypress skips it, or start with `--no-anim` to disable it.
 - **Unicode names** (e.g. Jović) degrade to ASCII on terminals that can't print them rather than crashing.
 - **State won't load** → the saved progress doesn't match the current